There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Roxy & Ri’s godmama sent this snuffle mat for Christmas last year and we love it!
 The snuffle mat is affordable and easy to care for.
 I simply throw it in the washing machine then toss it in the dryer and it’s good to go!

-It is a unique dog training mat that allows your dog to find snacks or small toys hidden in the mat.
-It helps to train your dog’s sense of smell and use up your dog’s energy.
+- ★ Dog Training Toys: It is a unique dog training mat that allows your dog to find snacks or small toys hidden in the mat.
+It helps to train your dog’s smell, consume your dog’s energy and lose weight.
+Keep your dog occupied and avoid your dog being

 Fill The Toppl Dog Toy with Frozen Yummies